 If you have bought or own some of the tools mentioned in the 10 Most Useful Gardening Tools and 15 Special Tools That You Might Need posts in this series, how do you keep them in good working condition for many years?

-If you just bought some shiny new tools and are eager to start using them in your garden, that is great – I know that feeling too.
+You likely will be eager to take those shiny new tools and start using them in your garden.
 However once you start using them they will lose their shine, get dirty, lose their sharpness and possibly also need to be fixed.

 Storing your tools outside will cause them to deteriorate in most climates.
 So you will need some indoors storage for your tools.
 This could be your garage, carport, garden shed, greenhouse or even in your house (in a mud room or basement, not the living room or bedroom unless you live by yourself!).